 To help out your CRM search, we put together a few extra tips on how to ensure a smooth search and implementation process.
-In our experience, as well as those of our colleagues, companies that utilize these tips end up with a more cohesive, collaborative process that results in what they’re looking for: the best-fit CRM software.
+In our experience, companies that utilize these tips end up with a more cohesive, collaborative process.
+This results in leading them to the best CRM solutions on the market.

-Now that you know the core CRM software requirements, go the intelligent route by building a CRM requirements document.
-Building this document is a key step in selecting the right CRM the first time (or second time if you dissatisfied with your current CRM).
+Now that you know the core CRM software requirements, go the intelligent route by building a CRM checklist.
+Building this document is a key step in selecting the right CRM the first time.

 Start With a CRM Requirements Template

-If you need to build a CRM Requirements Document for a selection project, starting with an existing template is ideal.
-We’ve built a template with the requirements list above.
+If you need to build a CRM functional requirements document for a CRM selection checklist project, starting with an existing CRM template is ideal.
+We’ve built a CRM evaluation template with the requirements list above.
 By using a template, you’ll have a majority of the normal requirements businesses look for pre-filled for your use.
 This will save you a ton of time.

 Get Stakeholder Collaboration

-Once you have your template and have updated it with any additional requirements that may have been previously identified, you’ll want to get all stakeholders invited to the document.
+Once you have your template and have updated it with any additional requirements for CRM, you’ll want to get all stakeholders invited to view it.
 There are some collaborative tools out there for documents including Google Drive.
-You can also use a requirements management software, as well.
+You can also use a requirements management software.

-Gathering requirements and stakeholders together is then followed by having each person rank and prioritize the list of requirements based on their specific needs.
-Setting up a ranking system is possible in a Google Sheet, however using a software specifically designed to manage the requirements ranking process is ideal.
+Your next step is to have each person rank and prioritize the list of requirements based on their specific needs.
+Setting up a ranking system is possible in a Google Sheet, or you can use software specifically designed to manage the requirements ranking process if your team prefers this option.

 Summarize and Formalize

 Once all parties have submitted their requirements rankings, summarize the findings into a formal report to be reviewed by everyone involved.
 You’ll be able to see what requirements are absolutely necessary or unnecessary.
-Further, you’ll be able to discuss the requirements that fall in the middle ranks to understand the potential gains if included and losses if excluded in the CRM selection project.
+You’ll discuss why some requirements fall into various categories to understand what the outcome of each one would be if it were to be included or excluded.

-The CRM software search is a marathon, not a sprint.
-Although the process is far from easy, asking yourself these questions, gathering your requirements and applying these tips can ease the burden.
-Can you think of other questions to ask, popular requirements or helpful tips?
-Let us know in the comments.
+The CRM software evaluation process is a marathon, not a sprint.
+Although the process is far from easy, asking yourself these assessment questions to help determine why CRM is required, gathering your CRM requirements list and applying these tips can ease the burden.